Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Races/Creature/Goblins.md

 living in Baedoor Island, where risk of being killed is higher.

 Goblins do not write or read, their communication is built upon speech and art which is a main way to convey ideas throughout time.
+Ideas and values are transferred through stories, while skills and craft through teaching practice and complex painted scenes.
 Art serves goblins broadly, meaning even items of everyday use can have some shapes carved into them.
+There are two main ways for goblins to make art - through carving and painting, usually on materials available.
+That doesn't mean though that other forms are not present, as goblins like sewing their clothes with simple patterns.

 Goblins do not understand human speech, but have role of translator, who is usually skilled with languages enough and communicates between humans and goblins in those rare situations that happens.